kaii-zen/healthcheck/README.md

 ## Installation

-Download binary from the release section (currently only linux/amd64 is available).
+Download a binary from the release section.